-What is canine diabetes?
+What is Dog Diabetes?

 Diabetes mellitus, the clinical name for "sugar diabetes," is a condition that affects the concentration of glucose, or sugar, in a dog's blood.
 Diabetes in dogs is most often the result of a dog's body making too little insulin (Type I Diabetes).
 Much less commonly, dogs may develop Type II Diabetes in which their bodies don't process insulin properly.